Reaper (Van Gogh series): First painting (F617)

 Van Gogh began painting Reaper (F617) in late June 1889.
 He first mentions the painting in a 25 June 1889 letter to his brother Theo van Gogh where he describes it as "a wheatfield, very yellow and very bright, perhaps the brightest canvas [he has] done".
 He writes that it was among 12 paintings on which he was currently working.
 The painting is mentioned again in a 2 July 1889 letter:

 The latest one begun is the wheatfield where there's a little reaper and a big sun.
 The canvas is all yellow with the exception of the wall and the background of purplish hills.

 In the painting measuring 73 × 92 cm, the reaper is depicted with just a few brushstrokes of blue in swirling yellow wheat that leaves an outline of the figure in green.
 His sickle is only a single brushstroke and barely visible.

 With the 2 July letter, Van Gogh included around ten sketches of the paintings he was working on at the time, including a sketch (F1546) of this painting.
 The painting appears to have been mostly completed by then.
 However, Van Gogh was making further changes to the work while he described it in more detail in a later letter to his brother written on 4–5 September 1889:

 I'm struggling with a canvas begun a few days before my indisposition.
-A reaper, the study is all yellow, terribly thickly impasted, but the subject was beautiful and simple.
+A reaper, the study is all yellow, terribly thickly [impastoed], but the subject was beautiful and simple.
 I then saw in this reaper – a vague figure struggling like a devil in the full heat of the day to reach the end of his toil – I then saw the image of death in it, in this sense that humanity would be the wheat being reaped.
 So if you like it's the opposite of that Sower I tried before.
 But in this death [there is] nothing sad, it takes place in broad daylight with a sun that floods everything with a light of fine gold.
 Good, here I am again, however I'm not letting go, and I'm trying again on a new canvas.

 Before writing the letter quoted above, the artist had suffered a severe mental breakdown.
 In July 1889, he was confined in the asylum for six weeks and was only permitted to paint again in late August.
-While writing the 4–5 September letter, he touched up the first painting, which he described as a "study", and began working on a new version.
+While writing the 4–5 September letter, he touched up the first painting, which he described as a study, and began working on a new version.